-Recommendation 2: ESG-specific disclosures and reporting.
-Regulators should require disclosure with regard to material ESG-specific risks (including transition risks) and opportunities in relation to governance, strategy and risk management of an issuer or CIS.
-This information should be part of the overall disclosure that the issuer or CIS makes under Principle 16 or 26.

-Recommendation 3: Data quality.
-Where regulators determine that additional ESG-specific reporting is needed (in accordance with Recommendation 2), regulators should aim to ensure adequate data quality for ESG-specific reporting, including among others, through updating listing rules, the use of external reviews and through the operation of other information service providers e.g. credit rating agencies (CRAs), benchmarks and auditors.
+Recommendation 3: ESG-specific disclosures, reporting, and data quality.
+Regulators should require disclosure with regard to material ESG-specific risks (including transition risks) and opportunities in relation to governance, strategy and risk management24 of an issuer.
+This information should be part of the overall disclosure that the issuer makes under Principle 16.
+Where regulators determine that ESG-specific reporting is needed, regulators and issuers should aim to ensure adequate data quality for ESG-specific reporting, including, among others, through updating listing rules, the use of external reviews and through the operation of other information service providers e.g., ESG rating providers, benchmarks and auditors.

 Recommendation 4: Definition of sustainable instruments.
-Sustainable instruments should be clearly defined and should refer to the categories of eligible projects and assets that the funds raised through their issuance can be used for.
+Sustainable instruments should be clearly defined and should refer to the categories of eligible projects and activities that the funds raised through their issuance can be used for.